huggingface/optimum-quanto/README.md

 Quanto does not support mixed-precision quantization.

+Quanto dynamically quantizes weights until a model is frozen: this slows down inference a lot, but is required if the model needs to be tuned.

-Although Quanto uses integer activations and weights, the current implementation falls back to `float32` operations for integer inputs, which means that no benefits are expected in terms of latency (weight storage and on-device memory usage should be lower).
+Although `Quanto` uses integer activations and weights, the current implementation falls back to `float32` operations for integer inputs, and some quantization operations are redundant, which means that inference is slower, even for frozen models.
+The weight storage and on-device memory usage should however be lower.

 ## Installation